 In 2004 he received the Borletti-Buitoni Award and was selected as a BBC New Generation Artist.
 In 2006-07 he was a 'Rising Star' of the European Concert Hall Organization.
 He is a regular guest at renowned festivals (such as Salzburg, Lucerne, Berlin, and Vienna) and made his BBC Proms debut with the BBC Symphony Orchestra in 2007.

-Christian Poltéra's discography reflects his wide range of repertoire that includes the cello concertos by Dvorak, Lutoslawski, Dutilleux, Schoeck, Honegger, Martin, and Toch, as well as chamber music by Prokofiev, Fauré, Mozart, Saint-Saens and Schubert, on the labels BIS Records, Deutsche Grammophon, EMI, and Chandos.
+Christian Poltéra's discography reflects his wide range of repertoire that includes the cello concertos by Dvorak, Lutoslawski, Dutilleux, Schoeck, Honegger, Martin, and Toch, as well as chamber music by Prokofiev, Fauré, Mozart, Saint-Saens and Schubert, on the labels BIS Records, Deutsche Grammophon, EMI, Sony and Chandos.
 These recordings have won acclaim from the international press, and have been honored with the Diapason d'or, Gramophone Magazine's "Editor's Choice", Strad Magazine's "Strad Selection", and BBC Music Magazine's "Choice".
 Now recording regularly for BIS, Mr. Poltéra's upcoming releases include the cello concerto by Samuel Barber (Bergen Philharmonic/Andrew Litton) Beethoven Trios with Frank Peter Zimmermann and Antoine Tamestit, and a Dvorak Album with pianist Kathryn Stott.

 Christian Poltéra plays the famous cello "Mara", built in 1711 by Antonio Stradivari.